 - The Index of Multiple Deprivation 2010 ranks Oxford 131st out of 354, placing it in the top half most deprived local authority areas in England.

 The Indices of Deprivation 2010 (174kB PDF)

-Page last reviewed 14 May 2013
+Page last reviewed 12 November 2013